 From Apron Strings

 Be prepared to amaze fellow campers with this recipe for campfire eclairs.
-Easy and foolproof, this delicious dessert is made using crescent roll dough in a can, chocolate pudding and spray whip cream.
+Easy and foolproof, this delicious dessert is made using crescent roll dough in a can, chocolate pudding and spray whip cream (try our yummy crescent roll cinnamon rolls, too!) (try our yummy crescent roll cinnamon rolls, too!).
 Two inch wooden dowels, soaked in water, work best for wrapping the dough around for cooking.

 16. Italian Sausage and Potato Tin Foil Dinner

 This Italian sausage and potato tin foil dinner just requires a little slicing and dicing, but the prep is fairly simple.
 A sprinkling of olive oil and seasoning later, and your foil dinners are ready to cook on coals for about 30 minutes.

 If you’re wondering what a lumberjack breakfast is, wonder no more!
 This hearty campfire recipe is prepared by spraying tin foil with cooking spray and layering sausage, hash browns, eggs, cheese and toppings of your choice prior to cooking in a tin foil packet.
 In just 15 minutes on the campfire, you’ll have a delicious breakfast.

 18. Easy Hamburger & Veggie Tin Foil Dinner